Learn The Pros and Cons of Moderatio...

 4. Keeps Social Connections

-For people who worry that quitting drinking might make them feel left out in social situations, moderation management allows them to still join in while drinking less.
+If you worry that quitting drinking might make you feel left out in social situations, moderation management can help you stay connected while drinking less.

 5. Easy to Start

-Some people may feel uncomfortable with labels like “alcoholic.”
-Moderation management can feel like a more approachable way to begin making changes.
+Some people may feel uncomfortable with labels like "alcoholic."
+Moderation management can feel like a more approachable way to begin making changes, especially since NIAAA reports that less than 10% of people with AUD receive any help.2

 Cons of Moderation Management